Guide to End-to-End Testing Best Practices in 2024

 Now, when we already know the basics, it’s time to learn best practices, as with any other testing methods, e2e testing also has its best practices to follow:

-1. Plan and document the testing process
+1. Plan and document the testing workflow

 Clearly define the scope, timelines, and expected output.
 The documentation should include a detailed understanding of the system, the end-to-end processes to be tested, and the expected outcomes.